 The Bible clearly teaches that faith in the person and saving work of Jesus Christ is essential for salvation.
-Jesus Himself said: "I am the way...no man cometh unto the Father, but by me" (John 14:6).
+Jesus Himself said, "I am the way...no man cometh unto the Father, but by me" (John 14:6).
 "Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved" (Acts 4:12).

-This means that there is no salvation whatsoever in Islam or Buddhism, and certainly not in evolutionary humanism-or anything other than faith in Christ!
+This means that there is no salvation whatsoever in Islam, Buddhism, evolutionary humanism, or anything other than faith in Christ!

 But what about the millions over the ages who have lived and died without ever hearing about Christ?
-Paul answers: "But I say, Have they not heard?
+Paul answers, "But I say, Have they not heard?
 Yes verily, their sound went into all the earth, and their words unto the ends of the world" (Romans 10:18).
 That is, they have heard!
 Our text reminds us that Jesus Christ is the true Light that has been sent to every man in the world.
-Paul was referring to the familiar 19th Psalm, which reminds us that God's glory is declared by the heavens themselves.
+Paul was referring to the familiar Psalm 19, which reminds us that God's glory is declared by the heavens themselves.